This is a trick I used in the university. Starting group work in a setting where everyone is a stranger these 3 questions are enough:

 Why does this work?

 A lot of initial ice-breaking happens with people sizing each other up.
 Everyone has their experience, self-image, and worldview.
 They don’t always mix, so it is smart to scope the surroundings before diving in; it’s natural.
 However, these three questions map the bare essentials to establish some trust among the group’s individuals.
-Communication frees up in correlation with improved trust, which in turn sets the stage for interpersonal problem-solving.
+Communication improves in correlation with trust, which in turn sets the stage for interpersonal problem-solving.

 This is also broadly applicable to professional situations among peers.